The Anatomy of a Cisco Spark Bot

 No, you don't.

 There, that felt less rude for some reason.

 Use the tools that make sense for whatever it is that you're building.
 Are you building a bot for an enterprise with tens of thousands of potential users?
 You better be thinking about scale and speed.
-Are you working on a personal project to post cat pictures in your Spark room?
+Are you working on a personal project to post custom memes in your space?
 Then maybe you don't care.
 Do you just want to learn more about building scalable software?
 Niiice!
 Jump right in.